jnicol/tweet-php/README.md

 When the user timeline is first loaded, the resultant HTML list is saved as a text file on your web server.
 The default location for this file is: `./twitter.txt`

-You can change this file path by setting the `cache_file` option:
+You can change this file path by setting the `cache_file` option.

 ## Credits:

-Feed parsing uses [tmhOAuth] (https://github.com/themattharris/tmhOAuth) Hashtag/username parsing uses [twitter-text-php] (https://github.com/mikenz/twitter-text-php)
+Feed parsing uses [tmhOAuth] (https://github.com/themattharris/tmhOAuth)

+Hashtag/username parsing uses [twitter-text-php] (https://github.com/mikenz/twitter-text-php)